BenFictional/dmd-300-sp20/writing-project.md

 4. What was their path to get to where they are?
 5. Distill their ideas and achievements into main points and then relate those points to your own work, interests, learning path, and/or future plans.

-Whatever you choose to focus on, organzie your thoughts into a cohesive essay, including an introduction, conclusion, and paragrpahs devoted to discrete topics.
+**Organzie your thoughts into a cohesive essay,** including an introduction, conclusion, and paragrpahs devoted to discrete topics.
 Build your essay around a main idea or opinion of the work in question.
 Don't just summerize!
 Reveal your own point of view and connections by offering a new take on the material.

+**For each creator that you discuss, include a description of one or more work**.
+Your description should familiarize the reader with the appearance, subject matter, distribution or exhibition context, and visual design choices made by the artist or designer.
+Use descriptive adjectives to articulate the precise aesthetic style or mood of the work.

 ## Requirements